Join my community and receive my free ebook! Subscribe now >>

 You also lose water through urination, the lungs and skin.
 So given the importance water plays in your body, being adequately hydrated is essential for your health.

 Chronic dehydration is most times at the root of many of our diseases like high blood pressure and arthritis to name a few.
-Given the important role that water plays within your body let me show you how dehydration can wreck havoc on you.
+Given the important role that water plays within your body let me show you how dehydration can wreak havoc on you.

 First the best way to remain hydrated is to drink lots of water daily.
 I am talking more than eight glasses per day, especially after exercising and during the summer months.